GatsbyStorefront/gatsby-theme-storefront-shopify/README.md

 # Gatby Storefront – lightning fast PWA storefront for Shopify

+Gatby Storefront is a headless eCommerce PWA storefront for Shopify.
+Powered by GatsbyJS it brings eCommerce to the edge for lightning fast webstore performance.

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/gatsbystorefront/gatsby-theme-storefront-shopify)
 ![GitHub](https://img.shields.io/github/license/gatsbystorefront/gatsby-theme-storefront-shopify?color=green)
 [![Join the community on Spectrum](https://img.shields.io/badge/join%20the%20community-on%20spectrum-blue.svg?style=flat-square&colorB=3818E5)](https://spectrum.chat/GatsbyStorefront)

 Please <a href="https://demo.gatsbystorefront.com" >see our demo here</a>.
 And if you like it please give us a star on GitHub ⭐ 👍 😀

-## About

-Gatby Storefront is a headless eCommerce PWA storefront for Shopify.
-Powered by GatsbyJS it brings eCommerce to the edge for lightning fast webstore preformance.

 <!-- toc -->